beatrizinaci/big-data-file-viewer-converter/README.md

 # Big Data File Converter

 ## Overview
-The Big Data File Converter is a **Streamlit-based** application that allows users to upload and preview and export data in various formats, including CSV, ORC, Parquet, Avro and JSON.
-The application provides optinos to customize the file readinf process, sucj as specifying headers and delimiters for CSV files.
+The Big Data File Converter is a **Streamlit-based** application that allows users to upload and preview and export data in various formats, including CSV, ORC, Parquet and JSON.
+The application provides options to customize the file readinf process, sucj as specifying headers and delimiters for CSV files.

+You can access the app [here](https://big-data-file-converter.streamlit.app/).

 ## Features
-- Supports multiple file formats: CSV, ORC, Parquet, Avro, JSON
+- Supports multiple file formats: CSV, ORC, Parquet, JSON
 - Customizable options for CSV files (header and delimiter)
 - Displays the content of the uploaded files in a user-friendly format
 - User can export data as csv